loganpkg/spot/README.md

 Please note that the expression can be *evaluated* at the same time, however, this is not described here.

- * An operand is passed immediate through to the output.
+ * An operand is passed immediately through to the output.
  * If an operator is read, then it is compared with the operator on the top of the operator stack (if any).
 Operators are continuously popped off the stack and passed to the output until the top operator has a lower